20481A5450/20481A5450/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 ###

-<p align="left">A passionate Data Science student and Full Stack Web Developer.
-Welcome to my GitHub profile!<br><br>I am currently pursuing a degree in Artificial Intelligence and Data Science, diving deep into the world of data analysis, machine learning, and statistics.
-I'm enthusiastic about utilizing data to gain insights and make informed decisions.
-On the flip side, I also love crafting interactive and user-friendly web experiences as a Full Stack Web Developer.<br><br>🌍 I'm based from Vijayawada, Andhra Pradesh, India<br>✉️ You can contact me at shaikzohaibgec@gmail.com<br>🧠 I'm learning Data Science<br>🤝 I'm open to collaborate on Interesting Projects<br>⚡ Unveiling my essence: Genius, Future Billionaire, Playboy, and Philanthropist. 🦸‍♂️💰🌟 #TonyStarkVibes</p>
+<p>Hi there!
+I'm Shaik Zohaib, a passionate Data Science student and Full Stack Web Developer based in Vijayawada, Andhra Pradesh, India. 🇮🇳</p>

+<p>**By Day:** I'm currently pursuing a degree in Artificial Intelligence and Data Science, delving into the fascinating realms of data analysis, machine learning, and statistics.
+I'm driven by the power of data to unlock insights and empower informed decisions. </p>

+<p>**By Night:** I switch gears and channel my creativity into crafting interactive and user-friendly web experiences as a Full Stack Web Developer.
+I enjoy the challenge of building beautiful and functional interfaces. </p>

+<p>**Beyond the Code:** I'm always eager to learn and collaborate!
+I'm open to exploring interesting projects and connecting with like-minded individuals.
+Feel free to reach out at shaikzohaibgec@gmail.com. ✉️</p>

+<p>**P.S.** While I may not be Tony Stark himself, I share his passion for innovation and a hint of his audacious spirit.  #AlwaysLearning #FutureMaker</p>

 ###